 Just remember to give it that hit of lemon before eating, it just freshens up the palate and brings it all together.

-- 2 large beets, coarsely peeled and grated
+- 1 large beet peeled and coarsely grated

 - 3 tbsp apple cider vinegar

 - ½ tsp ground black pepper freshly ground